TikhonJelvis/website/drafts/Letting-Experts-Be-Experts/index.md

     Expert decision-making is not legible because experts do not follow clear processes or explain how they work in a way that can be directly understood or controlled by non-experts.
 Expert decision-making also does not conform to the *aesthetics* of regularized, structured decisions—recognition-primed decisions look less disciplined than explicitly structured approaches.

-    *Seeing like a State* is a long read, but I would highly recommend it—I unironically describe it as the “single best management book”, even though it is not really about management.
+    *Seeing like a State* is a long read, but I would highly recommend it—I unironically describe it as the single best “management book”, even though it is not really a management book at all.
 A [free online copy][anarchist-library] is available on the Anarchist library.
-For a shorter introduction to pique your interest, [“A Big Little Idea Called Legibility”][ribbonfarm-legibility] on Ribbonfarm seems like a good starting point.
+For a shorter introduction to pique your interest, [“A Big Little Idea Called Legibility”][ribbonfarm-legibility] on Ribbonfarm seems like a solid starting point.

-    The final section of the book [“A Case for Mētis-Friendly Institutions”][metis-friendly] covers the same general thesis as this article.
+    The final section of the book, [“A Case for Mētis-Friendly Institutions”][metis-friendly], provides a different perspective on the same question as this article.

 [ribbonfarm-legibility]: https://www.ribbonfarm.com/2010/07/26/a-big-little-idea-called-legibility/